Ewan-Roberts/Jarvis/README.md

 For the extention the wiring is below:
 ![Alt text](https://raw.githubusercontent.com/vanguard12/Jarvis-RaspberryPiExtention/master/images/piServer.jpg?raw=true "Fritzing version of hardware set up")

-More details can be found here: https://github.com/vanguard12/Jarvis-RaspberryPiExtention
+More details of the extention can be found here: https://github.com/vanguard12/Jarvis-RaspberryPiExtention

 ### Installing